yangshun/front-end-interview-handbook/questions/javascript-questions.md

 ### What's the difference between `.call` and `.apply`?

 Both `.call` and `.apply` are used to invoke functions and the first parameter will be used as the value of `this` within the function.
-However, `.call` takes in a comma-separated arguments as the next arguments while `.apply` takes in an array of arguments as the next argument.
-An easy way to remember this is C for `call` and comma-separated and A for `apply` and array of arguments.
+However, `.call` takes in comma-separated arguments as the next arguments while `.apply` takes in an array of arguments as the next argument.
+An easy way to remember this is C for `call` and comma-separated and A for `apply` and an array of arguments.

 ```js
 function add(a, b) {